 7 Donna Newton

 In the season six episode “Happy Hour”, Pam and Jim set Michael up with one of Pam’s friends, and don’t tell Michael it’s a date, for good reason.
-When Michael finds out it’s a date, he puts on his irritating yet hilarious Date Mike persona, where he eventually meets Donna, the owner of the bar the entire Scranton office goes to in the episode.
+When Michael finds out it’s a date, he puts on his irritating yet hilarious, where he eventually meets Donna, the owner of the bar the entire Scranton office goes to in the episode.

 Donna, played by Amy Pietz, is a wild character who strangely took a liking to Michael.
 However, we later find out that Donna is actually having an affair.
 But in a brilliantly hilarious twist of fate, it turns out Donna is having an affair with Michael, cheating on her husband.
 Michael obviously thinks this is cool, of course, but the rest of the office are not so keen, as they start rearing their heads at their manager.
 The two do eventually split, but their relationship was fun while it lasted.

 ), better known as “the temp” or “fire guy”, had Michaels attention right away.
 Of course, there was nothing sexual between the two, but Michael’s constant admiration of the young business tycoon was a joy to watch on screen.
 Michael grew a beard after him, hired him for the Michael Scott Paper Company, and even said he would “have sex with Ryan” during a game of “who would you do?” in “The Fire” episode.
 No matter if Michael meets the woman of his dreams, there is always a place in his heart for Ryan.

 5 Helene Beesley